sarah-quinones/Edmonton/README.md

 The problems are organized in folders using numbers corresponding to the relevant question.
 Each comes with a collection of one or more `*.cpp` files as well as a simple makefile to automatically build the program with using the `gcc-g++` compiler.

 Some of the problems may require additonal header only libaries in regards to large integers, which are included in the headers folder.

+The template folder contains a basic cpp file with prefilled starting stuff like the relevant headers, namespace and main function to make it quick to start a new problem, as well as a basic makefile that can be used to compile the project.

 ### Cheating